kaaproject/kaa-rfcs/0006-cdt-protocol/README.md

 - **Configuration push**: a communication pattern where a provider broadcasts new EP configuration data in an unsolicited manner.
 Consumers may choose to subscribe to the broadcast events and react according to their design.
 - **Configuration pull**: a communication pattern where a consumer explicitly requests EP configuration data from a provider.

-## Requirements and constraints

-- In case of a configuration push, the provider MAY receive a delivery confirmation from a consumer.
-- In case of a configuration pull, the delivery confirmation is OPTIONAL, since the consumer or the target endpoint can detect delivery failure and pull configuration again.
-- HTTP status codes and arbitrary reason phrases MUST be used to inform consumer about any errors that occur in the provider during the configuration pull.

 ## Design